 It was crowded in the subway and all the seats were taken.
-I was standing in the middle of the subway car, holding on to a metal pole, when I noticed the man seated in front of me.
+I was standing in the middle of the subway car holding on to a metal pole when I noticed the man seated in front of me.
 Red in the face, he was talking angrily to John, jerking his head to his left.
 I looked at the person beside him, lips were moving, but the lips had lipstick.
 I don’t think her name was John.

 The heated conversation went on.
-He said, “Shut up!” then he said, “No you shut up!”
+He said, “Shut up!” then he said again, “No you shut up!”
 I was praying that he’d go, “Sorry for the inconvenience, but I was practicing for my acting class,” or “You just got punk’d!”
 Then again, I thought, I’m in New York, weirdos are normal, hell, psychos are normal.